simonmaddox/node-hashblue-live/README.md

 # node-hashblue-live

-Hashblue Live is a project inside O2 Labs to build a streaming API on top of your SMS.
+Hashblue Live is a project inside O2 Labs to build a streaming API on top of our mobile network.
 Right now we have inbound SMS working, but we're working on getting more.

 Hashblue Live also has the ability to stop delivery of a message to the handset/SIM, so use with care.